Wangmz-1211/2024CodeCraft/README.md

 H_BOT_FIND_DOCK_ITERATOR
 ```

-## Grid Searching hyper-parameters
+## Grid Searching hyper-parameters @Deprecated

+>   Deprecated because this is time comsuming, and the effect is not very well compared to changing cost functions.

 This is a shell script to run the judge program with different hyper-parameters.

 The result will be saved in `result.log` and the error will be saved in `err.log`.

 The result can be easily analysis by python.

-**This is out of date now, just an example.

 ```shell
 EXEC=./PreliminaryJudge # The judge program